-The Pilates method of exercise has become increasingly popular over the past 10 years even though it has been around since the 1930’s.
-Pilates studios are being opened all across Ireland offering different types of Mat and Equipment based classes.
+The Pilates method of exercise has become increasingly popular over the past number of years even though it has been around since the 1930’s.
+Pilates studios are now all across Ireland in most towns and cities offering different types of Mat and Equipment based classes.
 The benefits of Pilates are numerous and what I love most about it is that it is a type of exercise that works for everyone, no matter the age, fitness level or sport, it has something to offer us all.

 There are some common misconceptions that Pilates is a girly type of exercise however, the founder of the Pilates method itself was indeed a man named Joseph Pilates.